gogleva/SecretSanta/README.md

 - Write vignettes for SecretSanta predict
 - Add links and references to the tool papers
 - more HPC tests
-- does parLapply work on Windows? what to use if not? (they say it does, any)

 expansion:
 - plotting functions for individual peptides (will require full output) signalp
 - prediction graphs (?) when each candidate was rejected -->?

 ### Installation: